Virginius Dabney (American football): Playing career

 Dabney attended the University of Virginia, where he played on the football team as a prominent halfback from 1896 to 1900.
 He was a member of Delta Kappa Epsilon.

 1900

 Dabney was selected All-Southern by Caspar Whitney in Outing.
 Virginia had a claim to a Southern championship.
 The Cavaliers defeated Sewanee 17 to 5 to give the school its first loss since 1897.
 Dabney ran for two touchdowns that game.
 An account of one of those reads "Dabney ran twenty yards for a touchdown, the gain being largely due to the splendid interference led by Walker and Haskel.

 Coaching career

 1902

 In 1902, he was the head coach of the football team at Tulane University.
 The Olive and Blue amassed a 1–4–2 record that season.

 Later life

 Dabney was later an otolaryngologist.
-He died in 1942.
+He graduated from Heidelberg University in Heidelberg, Germany and a medical school in Vienna, Austria.
+Dabney served as the chief of staff at Episcopal Eye, Ear, and Throat Hospital in Washington, D.C. for 14 years.
+He died on January 17, 1942, at his home in Washington.
+Dabney was the half-uncle his namesake, Virginius Dabney, who was an editor of the Richmond Times-Dispatch.